sangwon-hyun/flowmix/README.md

 library(devtools)
 install_github("robohyun66/flowcy", subdir = "flowcy")
 ```

+## Demo

+For a short demo about using the package, see [main-demo.Rmd](main-demo.Rmd).
+A
+longer vignette is in the works.

 ## Authors & Contributors

-The contributors are Sangwon Hyun, Mattias Rolf Cape, Francois Ribalet, and Jacob Bien,
+The contributors are Sangwon Hyun, Mattias Rolf Cape, Francois Ribalet, and Jacob Bien.